Legislative history of United States four-star officers from 2017: Air Force

+Space Force

+The Space Force was authorized 2 four-star generals for positions within the service by the 2023 NDAA, corresponding to the chief and vice chief of space operations (CSO, VCSO).

-AFSPC was redesignated as the United States Space Force (USSF) in December 2019 and its commander became the first chief of space operations (CSO).
-The new service initially had no statutory limits on its distribution of general officer grades, so the secretary of the Air Force established a four-star vice chief of space operations (VCSO) administratively in October 2020.
-The 2023 NDAA imposed Space Force general officer grade caps similar to the other services.
-The act authorized 2 four-star generals for positions within the Space Force, corresponding to the CSO and VCSO, but did not decrement the Air Force allocation to account for the spin-off of AFSPC.
+When the Space Force became an independent service in December 2019, the last AFSPC commander became the first CSO.
+The new service initially had no statutory limits on its distribution of general officer grades, so the secretary of the Air Force established a four-star VCSO administratively in October 2020.
+The 2023 NDAA imposed Space Force general officer grade caps similar to the other services, authorizing 2 four-star positions to cover the CSO and VCSO.

+By mid-2025, the Space Force had 4 four-star generals, gaining the joint-duty positions of combatant commander of U.S. Space Command (USSPACECOM) and direct reporting program manager for the Golden Dome missile defense system.

 Navy and Marine Corps

 The Navy had been authorized 6 four-star admirals for positions within the service by the 2010 NDAA, corresponding in 2017 to the chief and vice chief of naval operations (CNO, VCNO), the commander of Fleet Forces Command (USFFC), the Navy component commanders in Europe (USNAVEUR) and the Pacific (USPACFLT), and the director of naval nuclear propulsion (NAVSEA-08).
 The Marine Corps was authorized 2 institutional four-star generals, corresponding to the commandant and assistant commandant (CMC, ACMC).

-The Senate version of the 2025 NDAA proposed giving the three-star commander of Naval Sea Systems Command (NAVSEA) a statutory eight-year term like the four-star director of naval nuclear propulsion, with possible promotion to admiral for the last three years.
+The Senate versions of the 2025 and 2026 NDAAs proposed giving the three-star commander of Naval Sea Systems Command (NAVSEA) a statutory eight-year term like the four-star director of naval nuclear propulsion, with possible promotion to admiral for the last three years.